GoodyGorazdo/chooser/README.md

         'some_attr': 'some_value',
         'some_attr': 'some_value',
         'some_attr': 'some_value',
-          -- 'attr': any attributes can be added (key - value) },
+//        -- 'attr': any attributes can be added (key - value)
+      },
       id: 'some_unique_id'
-          -- 'id': item id is assigned automatically by the index of the item in the array.
+//        -- 'id': item id is assigned automatically by the index of the item in the array.
-              If necessary, you can reassign it.
+//            If necessary, you can reassign it.
-              Used to select an element and focus on an element:
+//            Used to select an element and focus on an element:
-              (select.select (chooserId), select.focuse (chooserId)).
+//            (select.select (chooserId), select.focuse (chooserId)).
-    },
+      group: 'some_name',
+//        -- add group to hide the names of one group },

     {
       value: 'some_value',